$550 per person (including GST)

-This workshop will introduce attendees to the theory and practice of SNA, including its application in community engagement, program planning and evaluation.
+This highly practical and hands-on workshop will introduce attendees to the theory and practice of SNA.
 Developed as an introductory-level workshop with no prior knowledge needed, participants will finish the day equipped to undertake SNA in their own contexts.

 Why this workshop and what will you learn?

 Understanding networks and systems, particularly within the context of engagement and partnerships, in an increasingly important area for program staff, evaluators and policy makers across a range of contexts.
+Understanding stakeholders, who they are and who they are connected to is a key element of undertaking impactful work.
 This hands-on workshop will provide the skills and mindsets for undertaking network analysis and applying it in your work.

 Using a mix of theory and case-study practice, you will step through our network analysis process and explore the ways in which network analysis can be undertaken, how to interpret the analysis, how to apply it and how to communicate it.